-What’s it like in Managed Isolation?
+What’s it like in a New Zealand Managed Isolation facility?
 What is the food like?
 Can you go outside?
 What is provided by the facility?

 Q: How did you find out where you would be completing your stay in Managed Isolation?